j4y/developerportal/pages/platforms/ios.md

 <tr><td><center>Engagement</td></center><td><center>expressiveness</td></center><td><center>0 - 100</td></center></tr>
 </table>

+### Emoji

 Emoji are available from within the <code>AFDXEmoji</code> class, which is accesible from the <code>emoji</code> property of the detector.
 You can explicitly turn on or off the ability to capture an emotion by setting the emotion name in the detector.
-See the example code under [establishing object properties](#step-2-establish-object-properties).

 The following table shows the available emoji and their ranges.